-It’s not so much that I hate women’s fiction, or ‘chick lit’ as it’s colloquially named.
-I have no problem with female-led, romance-driven stories — they’ve been given this name that is so looked down upon.
+It’s not so much that I hate women’s fiction, or ‘chick lit’ as it’s colloquially nicknamed.
+I have no problem with female-led, romance-driven stories — just that they’ve been given this name that is so looked down upon.
 ‘Chick lit’ is seen as fluffy and frivolous, not worthy of praise or merit just because its stories predominantly focus on women and their ‘womanly’ problems.

 There’s a lot of hypocrisy when it comes to ‘women’s fiction’.
 If Helen Fielding writes about a woman on a quest for love — it’s chick lit.
 But if David Nichols writes about two young people in love, torn part by circumstance — it’s ‘coming of age’.
 If Lindsey Kelk writes about overseas romancing — it’s chick lit.
 But if Danny Wallace writes about a guy chasing after a girl he fell head over heels for at first sight — it’s ‘contemporary fiction’.
 Do you see where I’m going with this?

 Nowhere on the internet or in bookstores will you find the ‘men’s fiction’ section because there is simply no such thing.
 Sci-fi and fantasy have always been regarded as traditionally male-dominated (even then, only by about 57%) genres, yet no-one was running to put a stamp that said ‘men’s fiction’ across Lord of the Rings and 1984.
 Because these books, though harbouring mostly male protagonists and exploring themes catering to men, are still ‘acceptable’ for women to enjoy, whereas most women’s fiction is not regarded acceptable for men to enjoy.